-PROPOSAL To Consider and Vote on a Shareholder Proposal Regarding Company Political Disclosures.
-5 X The Board recommends that shareholders vote AGAINST the shareholder proposal regarding Company political disclosures The Company has received a shareholder proposal requesting the Company to provide a report, updated semiannually, disclosing the Company's (1) policies and procedures for making, with corporate funds or assets, contributions and expenditures (direct or indirect) to (a) participate or intervene in any campaign on behalf of (or in opposition to) any candidate for public office, or (b) influence the general public, or any segment thereof, with respect to an election or referendum; and (2) monetary and non-monetary contributions and expenditures (direct or indirect) used in the manner described in clause 1 above, including (a) the identity of the recipient as well as the amount paid to each and (b) the title of the person(s) in the Company responsible for decision-making.
+To Consider and Vote on a Shareholder Proposal Regarding Company Political Disclosures.

+X The Board recommends that shareholders vote AGAINST the shareholder proposal regarding Company political disclosures

+The Company has received a shareholder proposal requesting the Company to provide a report, updated semiannually, disclosing the Company's (1) policies and procedures for making, with corporate funds or assets, contributions and expenditures (direct or indirect) to (a) participate or intervene in any campaign on behalf of (or in opposition to) any candidate for public office, or (b) influence the general public, or any segment thereof, with respect to an election or referendum; and (2) monetary and non-monetary contributions and expenditures (direct or indirect) used in the manner described in clause 1 above, including (a) the identity of the recipient as well as the amount paid to each and (b) the title of the person(s) in the Company responsible for decision-making.
 The report shall be presented to the board of directors or relevant board committee and posted on the Company's website within 12 months from the date of the annual meeting.
 This proposal does not encompass lobbying spending.

-PROPOSAL To Consider and Vote on a Shareholder Proposal Regarding Board Matrix. proposal X The Board recommends that shareholders vote AGAINST the shareholder proposal regarding Board matrix The Company has received a shareholder proposal requesting that the Board disclose in its annual proxy statement each director/nominee's self-identified gender and race/ethnicity, as well as the skills and attributes that are most relevant in light proposal 6 X The Board recommends that shareholders vote AGAINST the shareholder proposal regarding Board matrix The Company has received a shareholder proposal requesting that the Board disclose in its annual proxy statement each
+To Consider and Vote on a Shareholder Proposal Regarding Board Matrix.

+X The Board recommends that shareholders vote AGAINST the shareholder proposal regarding board matrix

+The Company has received a shareholder proposal requesting that the Board disclose in its annual proxy statement each director/nominee's self-identified gender and race/ethnicity, as well as the skills and attributes that are most relevant in light of Caesars' business, long-term strategy and risks.
+The requested information shall be presented in matrix format and shall not include any attributes the Board identifies as minimum qualifications for all director candidates.

-PROPOSAL 1 : ELECTION OF DIRECTORS
+PROPOSAL 1: ELECTION OF DIRECTORS

-PROPOSAL 1 ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS